-During the mid-year holiday, 15 students in Years 10 and 11 spent two days at Barambah Environmental Education Centre and four days at St Joseph's Primary School, Murgon.
+During the mid-year holiday, 18 students in Years 10 and 11 spent two days at Barambah Environmental Education Centre and four days at St Joseph's Primary School, Murgon.
 During that time, they worked with the younger students and participated in an Indigenous program in order to learn about the history of the Indigenous owners and the injustice they experienced.
-During the same period, 16 Year 11 students participated in the Cambodia immersion.
-Students learnt about the history of Cambodia's past and visited a number of Catholic ministries in Phnom Penh and Siem Reap.
-In September, the College offered its inaugural immersion to Longreach.
-Eight students participated in a farm stay at three properties to better understand the impact of drought on rural communities.
-This experience also allowed us to reconnect with our Presentation heritage by visiting Our Lady's Catholic Primary School, the first Presentation school established in Queensland.
+During the same period, 10 Year 11 students participated in the India Immersion.
+The trip coincided with the canonisation of Mother Teresa and the students visited some of the Missionaries of Charity.
+Mithra, a school for differently-abled students located in Chennai and the ministries of the Presentation Sisters including the Tamil Medium School and Nano Nagle Nursery and Primary school were focal point of the Immersion.